MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-review-threats-take-action.md

 - Phishing attempts
 - Data theft attempts

-As an IT professional/admin, you can view information about threat detections across [Windows devices that are enrolled in Intune](/mem/intune/enrollment/device-enrollment) in the Microsoft 365 admin center.
+As an IT professional/admin, you can view information about threat detections across [Windows devices enrolled in Intune](/mem/intune/enrollment/device-enrollment) in the Microsoft 365 admin center.
 You'll see summary information, such as:

 - How many devices need antivirus protection
 - How many devices aren't in compliance with security policies